major-segfault/khalilstemmler-website-2019/src/pages/blogs/graphql/how-apollo-rest-data-source-caches-api-calls.md

 And that's what I think Apollo has done really well with their tooling.
 They've listened to the community and figured out the common tasks in hooking up a GraphQL server in production that aren't so fun (but totally necessary), and done a lot of that hard stuff for us so that we can _start out with an optimized GraphQL server_.

+Here's what we'll learn by the end of this article:

+- Potential ways to resolve data for a GraphQL endpoint using RESTful APIs.
+- Why Apollo's REST Data Source library is a better choice than a wrapped HTTP client library.
+- How Request Deduplication works in REST Data Source.
+- How Resource Caching works in REST Data Source.
+- How you can use the [apollo-server-caching](https://www.npmjs.com/package/apollo-server-caching) library to implement your own caching logic.

 ---

 ## Resolving data from a RESTful API

 If you're thinking about running a Apollo GraphQL server, a common setup is to resolve data from an external REST API.

-Going that route, you might have heard of the [Apollo REST Data Source](https://www.apollographql.com/docs/apollo-server/data/data-sources/) library.
+Going that route, you might have heard of the [Apollo REST Data Source](https://www.apollographql.com/docs/apollo-server/data/data-sources/?utm_source=khalil&utm_medium=article&utm_campaign=how_datasources_work) library.

 Using it, you can write custom data-fetching methods in order to resolve data from your external RESTful services.
 The image below depicts a potential architecture.